 Being a positive role model for your students

 As a teacher, you represent an important force in the lives of your pupils.
 You might well be the adult that they spend the most time with daily.
-As such, you aren’t only in a position to teach a curriculum, you can also be a strong, positive role model for pupils as they develop into young adults.
+This means you aren’t only in a position to teach a curriculum, you can also be a strong, positive role model for pupils as they develop into young adults.

 Positive Attitude